Explaining Object Detectors via Collective Contribution of Pixels

 \section{Introduction}

-Object detectors~\cite{faster_r_cnn, detr} are applied in various safety-critical domains, such as autonomous driving~\citep{intro1,intro2} and medical imaging~\citep{intro3,intro4}.
-To ensure their reliability, it is critical to understand which regions of an image have a significant impact on the detection.
-If these influential regions are not reasonable to humans, the detector may not be reliable.
-Various methods have been developed to visualize highly contributing image regions.
-For example, D-RISE~\citep{drise} identifies important regions by analyzing input sensitivity to random masks, while spatially sensitive grad-CAM~\citep{ssgcam} highlights these regions by incorporating spatial information into Grad-CAM~\citep{gradcam} outputs.
+Object detectors are applied in safety-critical applications such as autonomous driving~\cite{intro1,intro2} and medical imaging~\cite{intro3,intro4}.
+To make object detectors more reliable, it is crucial to understand which pixels in an image influence the detection.
+Such analysis also helps identify potential biases in the training data and improve their robustness.
+Several methods have been proposed to visualize image pixels that strongly contribute to detection~\cite{drise,odam,l-crp,bsed, ssgcam++}.